 Not only does it clean the mop heads automatically, but when it’s finished, it dries them too.
-And the ultrasonic carpet sensor means it’ll avoid mopping rugs and carpet.
-When vacuuming, the carpet sensor increases the suction power to max, to ensure a thorough clean.
+And the ultrasonic carpet sensor means it’ll avoid mopping rugs and carpets.
+When vacuuming, the carpet sensor increases the suction power to max to ensure a thorough clean.

 Yeedi Mop Station Pro: Setup and assembly

 The Yeedi Mop Station Pro comes in an enormous box, so to avoid lugging it through the house, we opened it up right by the door and were relieved when we found the robot and accessories packaged up inside their own, easy-to-remove smaller boxes.
-Plus, all the packaging is cardboard, which is easy to recycle and pleased our inner eco warrior.
+Plus, all the packaging is cardboard, which is easy to recycle and pleases our inner eco-warrior.